The XY recorder is designed to display channels versus channels; there is no direct time relation.

 Dewesoft allows Log Y and/or Log X (logarithmic) axis types.
 Select the axis type (with checking appropriate box) according to your application.

-For detailed information and using hints about X and Y scale type -> see -> Properties of the Fourier transform.
+For detailed information and using hints about X and Y scale type -> see -> Fast Fourier transform.

 Especially for run-up tests you should use the Only when x increases check-box in Draw filter section.
 This is only a drawing filter and avoids any values displayed which become smaller than before.
 Unselect this feature to receive also decreasing X-axis signals again.